Wibben/complex-number-calculator/README.md

 All test suites can be run with `npm run test`.
 To create a new test, name any file with the `{filename}.test.js` extension and jest should pick up these tests by default.

+### Building and submitting on iOS
+`eas build:ios` - assume everything is already logged in `eas submit --platform ios` - submits to app store

+### Building and submitting on android
+`expo build:android`
+`eas submit --platform android`